 There is more than one kind of smart.

 Click to enlarge the chart.

 At least once a week I want to home-school my kids.
 Abandon rote memorization and ridiculous paperwork.
 An open field will be our laboratory.
 We’ll hunt for bugs all day long and sketch the landscape at sunset.

 I wish they could learn through failure instead of being diminished by it.

 According to blogger Penelope Trunk, there is so much evidence that schools don’t meet the educational needs of kids.
-(This is why I spend the money I should be saving for retirement on parochial school tuition for all my kids.
-Thank God I have it now, but my retirement will be lean!)
+(This is one reason I send my kids to a parochial school.)
 Unstructured play for young children is sorely undervalued.
 The ACT is a patently unfair way of selecting students for the best colleges.

 STEM to STEAM